ibarwick/libfq/README.txt

   - unlikely to work without modification on Win32 systems

 * Data types
-  - BLOB and ARRAY datatypes are not handled
+  - BLOB and ARRAY datatypes are currently not handled

 * Parameterized queries (function "FQexecParams()"):
   - NUMERIC/DECIMAL: may overflow if more digits than